illegal workers

 Modern Slavery Act 2015

 The Act deals with matters relating to slavery, servitude and forced or compulsory labour and human trafficking.
-Section 54 of the Act requires every commercial organisation carrying on business in the UK, with a total annual turnover of £36m or more, to produce a slavery and human trafficking statement for each financial year of the organisation.
+Section 54 of the Act requires every commercial organisation carrying out business in the UK, with a total annual turnover of £36m or more, to produce a slavery and human trafficking statement for each financial year of the organisation.
 This statement must set out the steps the organisation has taken to ensure that slavery and human trafficking is not taking place in their own business and supply chains.

 For the Government’s practical guide on producing this statement click here.